Aan Devathai: Plot

 Elango (Samuthirakani) falls in love with Jessy (Ramya Pandian), and both get married.
 Elango is employed as a medical sales representative, and both of them have no parents/relatives.
 Jessy secures a software job and life runs smoothly.
 They are gifted with twins – Agaran (Kavin) and Aathira (Monica).
 Jessy is more career-oriented, aspiring to achieve greater heights.
-Elango, on the other hand, thinks family is the at-most preference and feels that they are unable to spend quality time with their children.
+Elango, on the other hand, thinks family is their at-most preference and feels that they are unable to spend quality time with their children.
 As Jessy earns more than Elango, the latter decides to quit his job and stay at home taking care of their children and household activities.
 Jessy is against this decision as she dreams of leading a luxurious life if both could earn.

-Jessy is impressed seeing her colleague Belita (Suja Varunee), who leads a lavish lifestyle owning a villa and a BMW car.
+Jessy is impressed to see her colleague Belita (Suja Varunee), who leads a lavish lifestyle owning a villa and a BMW car.
 Much against Elango's advice, Jessy books an apartment which is under construction.
 She also buys a BMW car despite Elango warning her about the problems associated with increased bank loans and EMI.
 Roy (Abhishek Vinod) is Jessy's boss who has an eye on her.
 Arguments arise frequently between Elango and Jessy, which leads to Elango leaving the house as Jessy keeps insulting him for being a stay-at-home father.
 Aathira also goes out with Elango, while Agaran stays with Jessy.
 Elango finds shelter with the help of Bullet Thatha (Radha Ravi), a kindhearted man who meets Agaran once in a while.
 Elango also secures a job as a waiter in a restaurant.
 Seeing Elango's cooking skills, the restaurant owner promotes him as a chef.

 To Jessy's shock, Belita commits suicide as she felt humiliated by a few goons who were employed by the bank to recover her unpaid loans.
-Jessy realizes the problems associated with too much bank loans.
-Roy tries to enter into a physical relationship with Jessy for which she does not cooperate, leading him to fire her from job as a means of revenge.
-Jessy is devastated as she has lost her job and could not pay her EMIs.
+Jessy realizes the problems associated with too many bank loans.
+Roy tries to enter into a physical relationship with Jessy but she does not cooperate, leading him to fire her.
+Jessy is devastated as she has lost her job and can not pay her EMIs.
 Jessy misses her EMI payments and goons arrive at Jessy's home to recover loans.
-Knowing this, Elango arrives and requests the goons to give him some time, so that they can repay the loans.
+Knowing this, Elango arrives and requests that the goons give him some time, so that they can repay the loans.
 Elango settles some money with the help of his restaurant owner.
 Jessy realizes her mistake leading to her transformation and understands Elango.
-They both patch up and Elango starts going to a job again, thereby starting to lead a humble but joyful life.
+They both patch up and Elango starts going to work again, thereby starting to lead a humble but joyful life.
 They sell their posh apartment and settle the bank loan and return to their earlier apartment for rent.